Living in Hong Kong and want some practical tips to make your life easier? We are here to help.

 - Royal Hong Kong Yacht Club is great for sailing enthusiasts with three locations around Hong Kong as well as a great kids club at their Causeway Bay venue

-- The quality is poor with low thread counts
+- Is poor quality with low thread count

 Want to know more about the White Company?
 We’ve picked out some of our favorite products and give our honest opinion about some of the things we’ve had delivered whilst living in Hong Kong.

 There is growing support for plastic-free living in Hong Kong